fief-dev/docs/docs/configure/user-fields.md

 # User fields

-This is where you'll see and manage the custom user fields of your workspace.
+This is where you'll see and manage the custom user fields of your instance.

 --8<-- "reusables/user-field-callout.md"